Why hire Co-op?

 What are the deadlines?

-Although there are no hard deadlines for employers, we recommend that job postings close anytime following the first month of a new semester.
+Although there are no hard deadlines for employers, we recommend that job postings close anytime following the first month of a new semester (this would be Febrary for a summer work term.
 Interviewing candidates within two weeks of closing a posting is preferable in order to ensure that candidates are still available and have not secured employment elsewhere.
 We also recommend that the hiring process be complete at least two weeks prior to the end of the semester.

 How do I post a job?